tdangw/Chess-AI-Arena/README.md

 -   In-game features like Undo, Hints, and Resign.
 -   Responsive design for desktop, tablet, and mobile.
 -   Audio feedback for game actions and UI interactions.
--   Modern build setup with Vite for a fast development experience.

 ---